google/material-design-lite/src/footer/README.md

   </div>
 </footer>
 ```
 &nbsp;3.
-Add content to the left (text and links) and right (text or decoration) sections of the footer; include any appropriate MDL-specific CSS classes using the HTML `class` attribute.
+Add content to the left (text and links) and right (text or decoration) sections of the footer; include any appropriate MDL classes using the `class` attribute.
 ```html
 <footer class="wsk-mini-footer">
   <div class="wsk-mini-footer--left-section">